nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 >1.
 Make sure that the inputted user ID starts with a D (for doctor ID) or N (for nurse ID)  and has **exactly** 5 digits in the number following!
 >2.
 Any input field in HealthVault only accepts space and alphanumeric characters
 >3.
 The age field input should be a positive integer starting from 0 but less than 150
->
->:information_source: Important notes about the input format
->1.
-Make sure that the inputted user ID starts with a D (for doctor ID) or N (for nurse ID)  and has **exactly** 5 digits in the number following!
->2.
-Any input field in HealthVault only accepts space and alphanumeric characters
->3.
-The age field input should be a positive integer starting from 0 but less than 150

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Positive Test case:** ```add/D12345/MingShun/30/Pediatrician```